 The resources below include the current list of acceptable models, which have been separated into nationally and locally accepted categories; supporting technical documentation for certain acceptable models and a list of numerical models which FEMA no longer accepts for NFIP usage.

-This sub-category includes coastal storm surge, coastal wave height and coastal wave effect models.
+Includes coastal storm surge, coastal wave height and coastal wave effect models.

-This sub-category includes single event and continuous event simulation models.
+Includes single event and continuous event simulation models.

 Please visit the Numerical Models No Longer Accepted by FEMA for NFIP Usage page for a list of unaccepted models.

 Answers to the most Frequently Asked Questions are provided for the following user groups: homeowners, engineers, surveyors and architects, insurance professionals and lenders and floodplain managers.